openedx/edx-platform/docs/en_us/internal/jenkins/results.md

 ## Code Quality Reports

 These are generated regardless of test restults.
-Note that a passing build does __not__ mean that you have not introduced new pep8/pylint violations.
+Note that the quality check will now fail if you have introduced new pep8 or pylint violations.
+It will also fail if the total number of violations is above a certain threshold.

 * How to find: